Domicilius/pfsmm/README.md

 ## License

-This product is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) for details.
+This product is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International License - see the [LICENSE.md](LICENSE.md) for details.

 ## Acknowledgements